Tackling Copyright Issues in AI Image Generation Through Originality Estimation and Genericization: Genericization

 \section{Genericization}

-Outputs of generative models can be genericized in a model-agnostic way by internally producing $n$ samples, estimating the originality of each sample, and only outputting the one that has the lowest estimated originality.
+Outputs of generative models can be genericized in a model-agnostic way through originality estimation.
+This is achieved by internally generating $n$ samples, estimating the originality of each sample, and only outputting the one with the lowest estimated originality.
 For computational efficiency, the originality estimate of a sample can be cross-computed using other internally produced samples.
-In other words, the genericization method internally produces $y_{i},i=1,2,\cdots ,n$ and outputs $y_{\mathrm{generic}}$ such that
+In other words, the genericization method internally produces samples $y_{i},i=1,2,\cdots ,n$ and selects the final output $y_{\mathrm{generic}}$ such that

-The resulting output is expected to be generic, as opposed to highly unique or original, relative to the prompt.
-Genericization of output in this manner is particularly suitable for addressing copyright concerns that arise in situations where generative models somewhat accidentally produce outputs that are highly similar to unique copyrighted images even though the prompt appears harmless. \supercite{lee2024talkin} As long as the prompt describes an object that is sufficiently generic, works that are highly similar to the genericized output will likely be generic and thus receive only weak copyright protection, if any, which requires near-exact copying to constitute infringement.